jtallar/brownian-motion/README.md

    - Column 6 - Color - G
    - Column 7 - Color - B

-#TODO: Add explanation for traling line

 # Analysis Tools
 Analysis can be performed in multiple ways.

 ## analysis.py
-Generate plots and observables given a single simulation file as input.
-If simulation file is named `data`, then:
+Generate plots and metrics given a single simulation file as input.
-`python3 analysis.py [plot] < data`
+Run `python3 analysis.py [out_filename]`, using the following parameters from `config.json`:

+   `static_file`, `dynamic_file`, `delta_time_analysis`, `delta_time_intercollition`, `delta_v_mod`, `max_v_mod`, `small_dcm_count`, `plot`

-If plot is not provided, then no graphs are plotted.
+If a filename is provided, some metrics will be written to filename.
+If plot is false, then no graphs are plotted.

-All plots have time as independant variable.
+Metrics calculated are:
+- Small DCM D
+- Collision count
+- Collision frequency
+- Average time between collisions
+- Kinetic energy

 Plots shown are:
-- Live cells count
-- Pattern outer radius
-- Pattern inner radius
+- Small particles DCM dependant on time for last half
-- Number of changes between t and t-1
+- Probability distribution of times between collisions

-### rule-analysis.sh
-This script can be used to run any of the rules specified before given a rule number (1-6) and a fill value.
-`./rule-analysis.sh rule_number fill`

-The script runs the simulation and then runs `analysis.py` with the output data file.
+- Initial probability distribution of |v|
+- Probability distribution of |v| in last third of simulation
+- Big particle trajectory (with and without zooming in)

 ## multipleAnalysis.py
-Run analysis on multiple simulation files to plot observables according to the different fill percentages.
-It receives a root directory, where each folder should correspond to a fill percentage (eg: `10`) with multiple data simulations of that percentage.
+Run analysis on multiple simulation files to plot metrics according to the different iterations or values.
+It receives a root directory, where each folder should correspond to a parameter value (eg: `101`) with multiple data simulations of that value.
-`python3 multipleAnalysis.py root_directory [save_dir]`
+`python3 multipleAnalysis.py root_directory (N|T) [save_dir]`

-If save_dir is provided, the plots as `.png` in that directory.
+The second parameter indicates mode, whether simulations have a varying number of small particles (N) or temperature (T, by changing initial `max_v_mod`).
+If save_dir is provided, the plots are saved as `.png` in that directory.

-All plots have fill percentage as independant variable.
-Plots shown are:
+If mode is N, plots shown are:
+- Big particle trajectory, taking one repetition for each N
-- Step count
+- Collision count dependant on N
-- Rate of change of live cells count
-- Rate of change of pattern outer radius
-- Rate of change of pattern inner radius
-- Rate of change of the number of changes between t and t-1
+- Collision frequency dependant on N
+- Average time between collisions dependant on N

+If mode is T, plots shown are:
+- Big particle trajectory, taking one repetition for each T
+- Small particles DCM D value dependant on initial max_v_mod
+- Big particle DCM dependant on time for `max_v_mod` = 2.0, for last half of simulation
+- Big particle DCM D value dependant on initial max_v_mod

-### rule-multianalysis.sh
+### multipleN.sh
-This script can be used to run any of the rules specified before multiple times, given a rule number (1-6), a starting fill value, a step to increase fill value each iteration and the number of repetitions to run for each fill percentage in range.
+This script can be used to run generation and simulation multiple times, given a starting N value, a step to increase N each iteration and the number of repetitions (>= 2) to run for each N in range.
-`./rule-multianalysis.sh rule_num fill_start fill_step repetitions`
+`./multipleN.sh N_start N_step repetitions`

-The script runs the simulation for each available fill percentage from `fill_start` to the highest `fill_start + K * fill_step` that is lower or equal than 100.
+The script runs the simulation for each available N from `N_start` to the highest `N_start + K * N_step` that is lower or equal than 136.
 Then, it runs `multipleAnalysis.py` with the output data directory.
+The plots can be found at directory `pics_N`.
+Values corresponding to each plot can also be found at file `pics_N/outN.txt`.

+### multipleT.sh
+This script can be used to run generation and simulation multiple times, given a starting max velocity module value, a step to increase module each iteration, a maximum module and the number of repetitions (>= 2) to run for each module in range.
+`./multipleT.sh max_v_mod_start max_v_mod_step max_v_mod_stop repetitions`

-The plots can be found at directory `pics_ruleN`, where N is the rule number provided.
-Values corresponding to each plot can also be found at file `pics_ruleN/outN.txt`, being N the rule number both times.
+The script runs the simulation for each available velocity module from `max_v_mod_start` to the highest `max_v_mod_start + K * max_v_mod_step` that is lower or equal than `max_v_mod_stop`.
+Then, it runs `multipleAnalysis.py` with the output data directory.
+The plots can be found at directory `pics_T`.
+Values corresponding to each plot can also be found at file `pics_T/outN.txt`.